dtmnash/EMIT-8250/swa/slides/lecture-TM/include/design-for-software-se.md

 ???
 To proceed further in DFD construction, we try to develop a level 1 DFD for the given Playsound API narrative.
 Such narratives may also come from a use case diagram.
 Using the details of the scenario, we add more information to the single level 0 process, such that you can tell a story without making changes to the DFD.

-Now pause the video here and try to come up with a level 1 diagram based on the Playsound API narrative.
+Now pause here and try to come up with a level 1 diagram based on the Playsound API narrative.
+The narrative is about a single feature of the system.

 ---